All Episodes

 But it's being taught.

-I give thanks to God the way I was raised for the family I have.
+I give thanks to God the way I was raised, for the family I have.

-And I've always been one that wanted to share my passions, and I've always wanted people, everybody, I don't care how old, young, whatever the race, sex, creed, sexual orientation.
+And I've always wanted people, everybody, I don't care how old, young, whatever the race, sex, creed, sexual orientation, I wanted everybody to listen to this program.

 That's how proud of it I am.